-9.-(1) Any director may call a directors' meeting by giving notice of the meeting to the

-- (2) Notice of any directors' meeting must indicate- - (a) its proposed date and time, - (b) where it is to take place, and - (c) If it is anticipated that directors participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting - (3) Notice of a directors' meeting must be given to each director, but need not be in writing - (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
-Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it
+- Any director may cell a directors' meeting by giving notice of the meeting to the directors or by authorising the company secretary (if any) to give such notice. - (2) Notice of any directors' meeting must indicate- - (a) its proposed date and time; - (b) where it is to take place; and - (c) If it is anticipated that directors participating in the meeting will not be in the same place, how it is proposed that they should communicate with each other during the meeting. - (3) Notice of a directors' meeting must be given to each director, but need not be in writing. - (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
+Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it.